 Editor's Note:Caitlin Goodwin, MSN, RN, CNM

 A standard pregnancy test works by measuring the presence of a hormone called human chorionic gonadotropin.
-Because none of us will probably ever need to know that full term again and we can’t pronounce it anyway, let’s call it hCG.

 Early in a woman’s pregnancy, her body starts to produce hCG.
 The levels continue to rise each day dramatically during most of the first trimester.

-That’s why home pregnancy tests typically work better if you wait until a week or so after your missed period – although there are tests that say they can detect pregnancy even before your missed period.
+That’s why home pregnancy tests typically work better if you wait until a week or so after your missed period – although there are tests that can detect pregnancy even before your missed period.

 In case you’ve had better things to do with your life than memorizing the mind-numbingly long and boring names of ingredients found in cleaning products, allow me to blind you with my science skills.